MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

       $ActualIP = $DNSRecord.IPAddress
       ```

-      If the DNS name can't be resolved, ensure that the DNS name is valid and associated with the correct IP address.
+      If the DNS name can't be resolved, ensure that the DNS name is valid and associated with the actual IP address.

 ## Computer group validations